mattwach/portable_led_lamp/README.md

 You can place a `*` character or comment out a line with a `//` to omit the part.
 You can also prefix a line with `!` to only show that part.
 This is useful for isolating a part for making a `.stl` model for printing.

+# Design Notes

+In have [design notes](DESIGN_NOTES.md) where I share test results for LED efficiency, component power usage and other considerations.